learn-co-students/react-presentation-components-lab-re-coded_sanaa_web001/README.md

 ability to change its output internally?
 We can always know, based on the props that we provide, what type of output it will produce.
 Note, as well, that this doesn't mean that the component lacks interactivity.
-We can actually determine a wide variety of click behaviors on the component just by providing a different information via the `props` `Object` when we use the component.
+We can actually determine a wide variety of click behaviors on the component just by providing different information via the `props` `Object` when we use the component.

 This kind of "simpleness" is actually a good thing because it makes our component more predictable and easier to maintain.
-If we have a single store where state is passed from, bubbling downward via `props` to components like `SimplerComponent` debugging and maintaining the components is much easier than when a component needs to manage state as well.
+If we have a single store from which state is passed, bubbling downward via `props` to components like `SimplerComponent` debugging and maintaining the components is much easier than when a component needs to manage state as well.

-A good bit of advice would be to start with a simple presentational component (like `SimplerComponent`) and _only when_ you _can't_ make it work without special state, change it to be a full Component.
+A good bit of advice would be to start with a simple presentational component (like `SimplerComponent`) and _only when_ you _can't_ make it work without container-held state, change it to be a full Component.
 Developers like to constrain themselves to be as simple as possible until they absolutely have to be more complex.
 In the long run, this is a good heuristic for creating code that scales and is easy to debug.

 ## Resources